longturn/freeciv21/docs/Playing/LT-Guide/twenty-turns.rst

     - Reduces the unhappiness caused by aggressively deployed military units owned by the city by 1.
 Under governments where unit upkeep is paid in gold, it gives two free gold per city towards upkeep every turn.
     - The primary benefit of this wonder is the reduction of gold upkeep for military units.
-With Monarchy, unit upkeep is in Gold.
+With :government:`Monarchy`, unit upkeep is in Gold.
 This wonder helps your treasury greatly.
   * - 5
     - :wonder:`Leonardo's Workshop`
     - :advance:`Invention` / :advance:`Combustion`